earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 using `plotRGB()`.
 However, sometimes data are downloaded in individual bands rather than a composite raster stack.

 In this lesson you will learn how to work with Landsat data in `R`.
-In this case, our data are downloaded in `.tif` format with each `.tif` file representing a single band rather than a stack of bands.
+In this case, your data are downloaded in `.tif` format with each `.tif` file representing a single band rather than a stack of bands.

-## About Landsat data
+## About Landsat Data

 > At over 40 years, the Landsat series of satellites provides the longest temporal record of moderate resolution multispectral data of the Earth’s surface on a global basis.
 The Landsat record has remained remarkably unbroken, proving a unique resource to assist a broad range of specialists in managing the world’s food, water, forests, and other natural resources for a growing world population.
 It is a record unmatched in quality, detail, coverage, and value.
 Source: <a href="https://landsat.usgs.gov/about-landsat" target="_blank">USGS</a>